sreehari20050/Myntra-Clone/README.md

 ## **Acknowledgments**

-- Inspired by Amazon's official website.
+- Inspired by Mynra's official website.
 - Thanks to the web development community for resources and tutorials.